-Resting on top of the mesa is another natural marvel, the Crag Crest Trail.
+Resting on top of the mesa is an amazing natural marvel, the Crag Crest Trail.
 It’s among the highest points and one of the nineteen beautiful trails that traverse Grand Mesa.

 Note that biking and horseback riding is allowed only on the lower loop trail or the upper part of the trail from the west trailhead to the center of the ridge ONLY.

-Now let’s walk through this acclaimed site using Crag Crest West Trail.
-From the trailhead, follow the Crag Crest Trail Signage for half a mile with a steady and gradual climb up to the Crest Trail and the lower loop junction.
-Now turn left to head to the Crag Crest Loop and Cottonwood Lakes Trail and continue for another half a mile.
+Let’s walk through this acclaimed site using Crag Crest West Trail.
+From the trailhead, follow the Crag Crest Trail signage for half a mile with a steady and gradual climb up to the Crest Trail and the lower loop junction.
+Turn left to head to the Crag Crest Loop and Cottonwood Lakes Trail and continue for another half a mile.

 Up a mile ahead, the slope will be more steep continuing to the Cottonwood Lakes Trail junction.
-Approaching the ridge will require more effort because of the elevation but you will be rewarded by the scenic view of multiple mountains that cover the horizon.
+Approaching the ridge will require more effort because of the elevation but you’ll be rewarded by the scenic view of multiple mountains that cover the horizon.

-Hiking the ridge is amazing!
+Hiking the ridge is outstanding!
 Hundreds of feet from the ground, you will see the majesty of Colorado’s prized skyline.
 Hiking the ridge will last for 3 miles.
-There will be narrow areas and steep drop offs, so be extra careful.
+There will be narrow areas and steep drop-offs, so be extra careful.

 From the end of the ridge, the trail will go on descent for two miles to the Lower Trail junction.
-Revel at the chance of going downhill to regain your energy because once you arrive at the lower trail, you will hike up again to the east trailhead.
+Revel at the chance of going downhill to regain your energy because once you arrive at the lower trail, you’ll hike up again to the east trailhead.
 Expect going across pine forests and open hillsides with pretty wildflowers up ahead.
-There might be a couple root or waterbar along the way, but nothing you can’t overcome.
-Being with nature is an upper hand of this hike.
-I guarantee it will not disappoint you.

 Up ahead, turn right at the Visitor Center Trail junction and continue traversing the trail until the east trailhead- the end of the hike.
 The whole hike takes 6 hrs. and 45 mins. depending on your skill and pace.

-Motorized vehicles are prohibited and dogs must be kept on leash.
-Also, we suggest you start early as to avoid thunderstorms.
-And, uhmm, mosquitos, yes, so don’t forget to apply an insect repellant.
+It should be mentioned that motorized vehicles are prohibited and dogs must be kept on a leash.
+Also, we suggest you start early to avoid thunderstorms and mosquitos, so don’t forget to apply an insect repellant.
 Finally, bring plenty of water and enjoy your hike!

 Length: 10.3 miles (loop)